Beer may be the third most popular drink globally, but that doesn’t mean it isn’t also pretty polarizing. Some people dig it, while others don’t.

 By shifting your frame of reference from “this tastes bad” to “this tastes kinda like bread/ginger ale/chocolate/sleepytime tea, which rules,” you can begin cultivating an affinity even for those notes and broad flavors that you’re not as keen on.

-If you can tease out a few pleasurable threads from the tangled knot that is your relationship with beer, you just might discover a newfound appreciation for the occasional cold one and all the flavor combinations available.
+If you can tease out a few pleasurable threads from the tangled knot that is your relationship with beer, you just might discover a newfound appreciation for the occasional cold one.

 Try Out Lots of Different Styles